Shahzaibxo/backend/README.md

 ⏳ Loading State: Implemented a loading state mechanism to prevent API spamming and enhance application reliability.

-🎨 UI Styling: Utilized Next.js for intuitive UI design and styling, providing an engaging user experience.
+🎨 UI Styling: Utilized Next UI for intuitive UI design and styling, providing an engaging user experience.

 🚀 Frontend Deployment: Deployed the frontend using AWS Amplify (serverless).